kaifishr/kaifishr.github.io/_posts/2020-12-12-adaptive-learning-rate-method.md

 Here, we can make several interesting observations.
 The update rule uses the gradients of the current and last time step to determine the next learning rate.

-The product of the old and the new gradient allows for two differnt cases.
+The product of the old and the new gradient allows for two different cases.
 If both gradients are either positive or negative, the result is positive resulting in an increase of the learning rate for the next weight update.
 This seems to make sense since subsequent gradients with the same sign indicate that there is a clear direction within the loss landscape and that the error is probably moving towards a local minimum.

 On the other hand, successive gradients with different signs may indicate that there is no clear direction for the gradient descent in the loss landscape.
 In this case, the product of both gradients is negative causing the learning rate for the considered parameter to decrease.
 At this point it is important to note that this method allows the learning rate to become negative.
 Decreasing the learning rate allows a more careful gradient descent or even an ascent if the learning rater becomes negative.
-This can help to escape a local minima.
+This can help to escape local minima.

 By inserting Equation \eqref{eq:learning_rate_update_2} into Equation \eqref{eq:weight_update} we obtain the following expression for the weight update rule with adaptive learning rate: